SmithsonianWorkshops/si-carpentries-handbook/workshop_website.md

 	1. `syllabus.html`:
 	1. `schedule.html`:

-## Embed Eventbrite Registration
+## Optional: Making an empty Main Branch

-## Optional: Making an empty Master Branch
+By default, when a user goes to the GitHub repository for the workshop, they will be confused by seeing confusing instructions about building a website.
+We can move all of these supporting files away from view, and have a fresh space to store workshop-related files such as Jupyter/R Notebooks, EtherPad exports, etc.

 ### Using GitHub GUI

 ### Using command line interface